Battle of Ningyuan: Background

 The Ming had suffered a series of defeats against the Jurchens prior to 1626 and lost the key city of Shenyang in 1621 and the port city of Lüshun in 1625.

 Part of the Ming army's new strategy of defense was to develop Ningyuan into a military stronghold.
 Yuan Chonghuan, with the support of Sun Chengzong, was assigned the task of conducting a major strengthening of Ningyuan's defenses in anticipation of a Jurchen attack.
 However, the defensive preparation was hindered when Sun Chengzong was replaced by a new commander due to Wei Zhongxian's purge of all Donglin movement (eastern forest) elements in the Ming court.
 Officials deemed to have any connection to the Donglin faction were removed, and in some cases faced arrest, torture, and execution.
 Sun Chengzong was replaced with the new commander Gao Di by the end of 1625.
 Gao Di ordered all Ming forces outside the Great Wall to retreat and abandon land outside Shanhai Pass.
 Yuan objected strongly and was thus left to command a lone army guarding Ningyuan.
 Yuan was left with only 20,000 men under his command.

 In 1626 Nurhaci received news of the Ming retreat and decided to advance towards Ningyuan on the advice of a Chinese defector, Li Yongfang.
-He personally led a force of 100,000-130,000 (at least 60,000) to take Ningyuan.
+He personally led a force of 100,000–130,000 (at least 60,000) to take Ningyuan.
 Initially Nurhaci attempted to convince Ningyuan's defenders to simply surrender, and sent a letter boasting that he had an army of 200,000, but Yuan did not believe him, and retorted that he had perhaps 130,000.
-In addition Yuan declared that he and his commanders Man Gui, Zu Dashou, and He Kegang were ready to fight to death.
+In addition Yuan declared that he and his commanders Man Gui, Zu Dashou, and He Kegang were ready to fight to the death.
 He was said to have quoted an ancient maxim at that point, saying, "Those who seek life will die, but those who welcome death will live."

 Yuan ordered everything outside Ningyuan to be burnt, including the houses, so that there would be nothing of use to the Jurchens.
 Heavy cannons were set up along the city walls and gunners from Fujian assigned to them.
 Lines of saltpeter were placed at the base of the walls to prevent sappers.
-The day before the battle Yuan personally walked along the walls inspecting their defenses and publicly declared his defiance against the Later Jin by conducting a blood pact with his remaining soldiers - a public notice of defiance was written in his blood.
+The day before the battle Yuan personally walked along the walls inspecting their defenses and publicly declared his defiance against the Later Jin by conducting a blood pact with his remaining soldiers – a public notice of defiance was written in his blood.
 Yuan then sent orders to Shanhai Pass to execute any deserters they found, thus greatly boosting the city's morale.